 Glasgow said that when Blu-ray players are introduced in July “there won’t be enough product to meet U.S. demand,” and that gradually as supplies go up and component prices go down,” prices for Blu-ray will go down.
 He sees Blu-ray player pricing going down “in half the time it took DVD prices to be reduced, which was seven or eight years.”

-And while there is no data on how the introduction of the new PlayStation 3 video game console with Blu-ray drives will affect the market when it debuts in November, Glasgow noted, “It will have a significant assist on the HDTV market.
+And while there is no data on how the introduction of PlayStation video game consoles with Blu-ray drives will affect the market when it debuts in November, Glasgow noted, “It will have a significant assist on the HDTV market.
 I think gamers will buy the units first, for the best possible display, but it could have a positive impact on HDTV sales.”

 In HDTV, Glasgow said that last year’s second-half introduction of Sony’s Bravia LCD line gave the company No. 1 market share in LCD “within 60 days of its introduction” and helped give Sony the No. 1 share in flat-panel TV and in all TV for the United States.
 The problem was supply, as it was and continues to be for many manufacturers.

-He stated, “We won't make the same mistake we made last year.
+He stated, “We won’t make the same mistake we made last year.
 We will be adding huge capacity on LCD panels in our partnership with Samsung.
+Unless we made mistakes with our forecasts, we should have more than enough inventory this year to meet demand.”
+When asked if pricing during the second half will fall at the same rate, or worse, than what happened during 2005, Glasgow volunteered, “This is all a case of the supply-and-demand equation.
+If more manufacturers bring on [too much] capacity, they will be forced to sell at lower prices.
 All I can say is that we are bullish on LCD at Sony.”

-Glasgow added that as LCD screen sizes go up, “it will blur into the projection TV market, but Sony's SXRD [Silicon X-tal Reflective Display] will generally be the bigger sized sets, with LCD and plasma being smaller sized.”
+As for Sony’s SXRD (Silicon X-tal Reflective Display) rear-projection HDTV lineup Glasgow said that the company would “continue to migrate technology from professional products to the consumer side.”
+He said that as LCD screen sizes go up, “it will blur into the projection TV market, but SXRD will generally be the bigger sized sets, with LCD and plasma being smaller sized.”
 And Glasgow said that Sony will be introducing more BRAVIA and SXRD products at the Home Entertainment Show in Los Angeles which starts on June 1.